sapegin/washingcode-book/manuscript/book.md

 });
 ```

-We can’t avoid the condition in this case but we can move it earlier and avoid a separate branch that’s dealing with returning an empty array.
+We can’t avoid the condition in this case but we can move it earlier and avoid a separate branch that handles with returning an empty array.

-If our data can be an array or `undefined`, we can use a default value of a function parameter:
+If our data can be an array or `undefined`, we can use a default value for the function parameter:

 ```js
 return getProducts().then((products = []) =>